dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

             app.UseMvc();
         }
     ```
-5. Finally update the `appsettings.json` with the AzureAD app registration information.
+5. Finally, update the `appsettings.json` with the AzureAD app registration information.
 Replace the placeholders with the correct names and ids.
     ```json
     {
         "AzureAd": {